binlecode/example-oauth2-fastapi/README.md

 - define authorization scopes dedicated for user identify and information, such as `openid`, `profile`, etc

-To call `useinfo` endpoint, the request must be POST.
+To call `userinfo` endpoint, the request must be POST.

 ```sh
 curl -X 'POST' \